 - Youth apprenticeship

-Units of Study (Common to all Career & Technical Education Courses)
+Units of Study (Common to all Career & Technical Education Programs)

-Safety procedures and safe work habits specific to each course
+Safety procedures and safe work habits specific to each program

 Knowledgeable about the world of work, explore career options and relate personal skills, aptitudes and abilities to future career decisions